For Want of a JOIN

 = python_client.query("SELECT id FROM B WHERE...") rows = python_client.query("SELECT * FROM A WHERE id IN (%s)" % ', '.join(rows))result

-It worked, and other than the unnecessary second round-trip to the database, this worked just fine for our launch dataset.
-We had deadlines looming, so this code got checked in as is.
+Other than the unnecessary second round-trip to the database, this worked just fine for our launch dataset.
+With the launch deadline looming, this code got checked in as is.

 For want of a bounded query string